 HarperDB is all about simplicity without sacrifice.

-How is HarperDB a game-changer?
+How is HarperDB Database a Game-Changer?

 - Most flexible DB on the market.